 5. Accessible forms

-Many businesses use PDF forms for orders, feedback, and requests.
+Many business use PDF forms for orders, feedback, and requests.
 Accessible PDF forms include fields with descriptions, detailed instructions, and form controls such as radio buttons or checkboxes that can be used with keyboard shortcuts.

 PDF accessibility: More than a mere option

 Implementing PDF accessibility is no longer optional.
-Just like accessible websites, accessibility PDFs don’t just protect your business from potential ADA lawsuits; they also add real value to your business by allowing it to serve individuals with disabilities more effectively.
+Just like accessible website, accessibility PDFs don’t just protect your business from potential ADA lawsuits; they also add real value to your business by allowing it to serve individuals with disabilities more effectively.
 By organizing your text with headings and subheadings, applying a high-contrast theme to your documents, using simple language for your content, adding alt text to images, and adding support for keyboard navigation to online forms, you ensure that your PDFs are accessible and inclusive to everyone, regardless of their disabilities.